imgly/pesdk-ios-examples/README.md

 	...
 }
 ```

+### Adding a custom editor

+You can easily create your own sub editors by subclassing `IMGLYSubEditorViewController`.
+The main editor automatically passes a deep copy of the fixed filter stack, a low resolution image, and a completion handler to each sub editor.
+Each subclass also has an `UIImageView` called `previewImageView` that is used to present the preview image and an `UIView` called `bottomContainerView` that you can use to present your own controls.
+Within your subclass you should modify the passed `fixedFilterStack` and update the preview image whenever necessary by using `updatePreviewImageWithCompletion(completionHandler:)`.
+Finally, if the user taps the Done button, the updated fixed filter stack is passed back to the main editor, if the user taps the Cancel button, the updated fixed filter stack and simply discarded.
+You also have to add a new `IMGLYActionButton` to the `actionButtons` property of `IMGLYMainEditorViewController`.

 The img.ly SDK comes with an example app to demonstrate the simplicity and power of the SDK.